Workers' Party (France, 2015): Political positions

 Procession of POID and the Federation of Young Revolutionaries (FJR) at the demonstration against the high cost of living on October 16, 2022, in Paris.

 The POID participated in the organization of a movement titled "For the lifting of the state of emergency", on Saturday January 23, 2016.
 It intends to bring together 1,500 participants at a meeting during which many political and union leaders spoke and organised.

 The POID organized a meeting on 28 May 2016 in support of Brexit in the runup to the 2016 United Kingdom European Union membership referendum, with the participation of workers from different European countries.

 The POID organized a demonstration "Macron, one year is enough!" on 13 May 2018 in Paris, bringing together 4,000 participants.

 From March 2020, the party launched a campaign for the restitution of the 343 billion euros (unanimous vote in the National Assembly on this subject) devoted by the Macron government to aid to businesses, so that they could be used for hospitals, increasing wages and education.

 On 5 December 2020, the party participated in the Parisian demonstration entitled "For freedom of the press and the defence of social rights.

 In the context of the Russian invasion of Ukraine, the POID is mobilizing "against the war and against the defence budget of Emmanuel Macron".
 The party calls for "an immediate and unconditional ceasefire in Ukraine including the withdrawal of all foreign troops outside the countries they occupy.

 In 2022, the party is leading a campaign in support of Afghan women under the Islamic Emirate of Afghanistan.
-In 2025, th party is leading a campaign to demand Macron's government to cease any relationship with Israel.
+In 2025, the party is leading a campaign to demand Macron's government to cease any relationship with Israel.

 Elections

 When it was founded, the POID had elected officials (former POI elected officials) in a certain number of municipalities: mayors, deputies or councillors.

 The POID presented 64 candidates in the 2017 legislative elections but none were elected.

 The party also stood candidates in the 2021 departmental elections.

 In 2022, while the POI joins the Popular Union formed by La France insoumise to tackle the presidential election, then on the occasion of the legislative elections the New Ecological and Social Popular Union (NUPES) supported by his party the POID remained uncommitted.
 Noting for his part that if he claims power, "at the same time, Jean-Luc Mélenchon undertakes to respect the institutions of the Fifth Republic by cohabiting with Macron (which amounts to "governing" under his control)".
 The POID stood around a hundred candidates in the elections but achieved weak results.

 In 2024, the Workers' Party presents a list for the 2024 European Parliament election in France named "For bread, peace, freedom".
 It is led by Camille Adoue, a 23-year-old editor.
+The party gained 4,120 votes (0.02%) and no seats.

+The party stood candidates in 58 communes for the 2026 municipal elections.
+The party gained 11.683 votes and won one seat each in Orthez (337 votes, 6.96%) and Mainvilliers (206 votes, 8,94%).